palantir/conjure/docs/spec/wire.md

 1. **Response body** - Conjure servers MUST serialize return values using the [JSON format][] defined below, UNLESS:

   - the de-aliased return type is `optional<T>` and the value is not present: servers MUST omit the HTTP body.
-  - the de-aliased return type is `binary`: servers must write the binary bytes directly to the HTTP body.
+  - the de-aliased return type is `binary`: servers MUST write the binary bytes directly to the HTTP body.

 1. **Content-Type header** - Conjure servers MUST send a `Content-Type` header according to the endpoint's return type: